thammaneni/Dev/readme.txt

 to include navbar.html we have to use {% include 'navbar.html' %}

-Rendering context into HTML pages:
+Rendering context to HTML pages:
 ---------------------------------
-In case of sending date from view functions to html pages, need to define dict variable(Recomended) or normal variable and pass it in reder function
+In case of sending date from view functions to html pages, need to define dict variable(Recomended) or normal variable and pass it in reder function argument.

 def about_view(request, *args, **kwargs):